ComplexNetTSP/NET4255/README.md

 * [Conda](https://www.anaconda.com/download)
 * IDE ([VSCode](https://code.visualstudio.com/), etc)

-## Challenge 1: Create a Simple Web page and develop a docker file for your website
+## Challenge 1: Create a Simple Web page and develop a docker file for your website (2 pts)

 * Build a one page Flask application which contains of following elements:
   * your name